IkonoDim/mindstorms-ev3-autonomous-driving-simple/README.md

 sensor data.
 #### Main Algorithm
 - **`algorithm()`:** Main algorithm that decides robot actions based on sensor data.
+- This algorithm continuously monitors sensor data to control a robot's actions.
+When the front sensor detects an obstacle, it checks the left and right sensors: if the left sensor is inactive, the robot turns left by 90 degrees; if the right sensor is inactive, it turns right by 90 degrees.
+If both left and right sensors detect obstacles, the robot performs a 180-degree turn.
+If the left sensor detects no obstacle, the robot pauses briefly before turning left.
+Similarly, if the right sensor detects no obstacle, it pauses briefly before turning right.
+This approach enables the robot to navigate around obstacles effectively based on real-time sensor feedback.
 #### Main Function
 - **`main()`:** Starts the robot control script, initializes motor control and sensor data streaming threads, and runs the main algorithm.